 Masculine aggression (understood fundamentally as an outward thrust into the world) must be funneled properly and used towards rightful ends.

 Feminine vanity (understood as an inward pull to be admired, chosen, and also, draw in the vulnerable) must also be funneled and balanced properly.

 As an aside: note how the masculine/feminine principles express even in our anatomy; nature reveals itself on all levels.

-Power–whether it’s sought by violently thrusting out and attacking others, or by the seduction of drawing others in to then destroy them (or to masochistically allow them to destroy you)–just wants more power.
+Untempered power–whether it’s sought by violently thrusting out and attacking others, or by the seduction of drawing others in to then destroy them (or to masochistically allow them to destroy you)–just wants more power.
 This becomes a motivating force in and of itself.
 That’s one definition of the perversion we call “evil.”

 Taken ad infinitum, this destructive impulse, power for power’s sake, ultimately leads to solipsism, and even suicide, literal or figurative.

 We must always exercise vigilance so that our habits and actions do not take on a life of their own, continuing past serving the aims they were originally created for.

 The only This vs. That which means anything in the final analysis is the truth vs. lies.

 Truth is animated by the power of love (that is, love in its whole sense, discussed in the final foundational article).
 Lies are animated by the love of power itself–as opposed to wielding power in service to truth, love, duty.